ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     -   `PSA_KEY_USAGE_DERIVE`
     -   `PSA_KEY_USAGE_VERIFY_DERIVATION`

 *   The flag `PSA_KEY_USAGE_DERIVE_PUBLIC` it is not checked when calling any of the APIs to carry out a cryptographic operation.
     However, it is used in the function `psa_check_key_usage()` to query if a key can be used for the public role in the specified algorithm.
     Note, in some usages the key in the public role is provided in a buffer and not as a key object.

-For example `PSA_KEY_USAGE_DERIVE_PUBLIC` with:
+    For example, calling `psa_check_key_usage()` with  `PSA_KEY_USAGE_DERIVE_PUBLIC` and with:

     -   `PSA_ALG_ECDH` checks that the key can be used as the public share in the ECDH key agreement.
         There are no checks on permissions as this is provided in a buffer.
     -   `PSA_ALG_SPAKE2P_HMAC` will check that the key can be used in the Verifier role in the SPAKE2+ algorithm.
         The key must have the `PSA_KEY_USAGE_DERIVE` permission.
     -   `PSA_ALG_HKDF` is invalid, as there is no such role in single-key derivation algorithms.

 .. typedef:: uint32_t psa_key_usage_t